Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Lower Bound

 Now, we elucidate the steps to prove the theorem that are outlined in Fig. \ref{fig: proof_outline_lb}. \begin{itemize} \item \textbf{Step 1:} We first show that $\bars_1 \geq n - 2m n\log d/d$ w.h.p. corresponding to trajectory $(o)-(a)$ in the ODE approximation.
 Intuitively, all incoming jobs join empty queues due to their availability in surplus. \item \textbf{Step 2a:} Given the lower bound on $\bars_1$, we obtain $\bars_2 \geq n - 6m^2 n \log d/d$ w.h.p. corresponding to trajectory $(a)-(b)$ in the ODE approximation.
 This is carried out in two-steps as depicted in Fig. \ref{fig: lower_bound_step2a_1} and \ref{fig: lower_bound_step2a_2}. \item \textbf{Step 2b:} We improve the lower bound on $\bars_1$ using the lower bound on $\bars_2$ to get $\bars_1 \geq n - 9m^2n\log d/d^2$ that loosely corresponds to trajectory $(b)-(c)$ in the ODE approximation.
 This step is illustrated in Fig. \ref{fig: lower_bound_step2b}. \item \textbf{Step 2c:} This step improves the lower bound on $\bars_2$ previously obtained in Step 2a.
 In particular, we leverage the newly obtained lower bound on $\bars_1$ and repeat the same steps as in Step 2a, to obtain a better lower bound on $\bars_2$.
 We call this a bootstrapping step as a weaker lower bound on $\bars_2$ results in a stronger lower bound on itself. \item \textbf{Step 2d:} Similar to the previous step, we improve the lower bound on $\bars_1$ previously obtained in Step 2b.
-In particular, using a better lower bound on $\bars_2$ obtained in Step 2c, we obtain a better lower bound on $\bars_1$ by following the outline of Step 2b. \end{itemize} In the next sub-section, we build upon the intuition to extend the proof to the general case as shown in Fig. \ref{fig: proof_outline_lb}.
-We do not separately present the proof for $m=2$ as it is subsumed in the general case.
+In particular, using a better lower bound on $\bars_2$ obtained in Step 2c, we obtain a better lower bound on $\bars_1$ by following the outline of Step 2b. \end{itemize} \textbf{Why Iterative SSC?:} Ideally, we would like to construct a single Lyapunov function whose drift analysis would reveal that the stochastic system concentrates around the fixed point of the ODE.
+However, it is not clear if such a Lyapunov function exists, or at least, we were not successful in constructing such a function.
+In our approach, we construct a sequence of Lyapunov functions that mimics the trajectory of the ODE.
+The ODE trajectory in Fig.~\ref{fig: fluid_model_trajectory} reveals that the drift of $s_1$ and $s_2$ are of different orders in different parts of the state space.
+For example, the upward drift of $s_1$ is very large compared the drift of $s_2$ when the system is close to an empty system.
+Such a behavior is reminiscent of the state space collapse result in classical heavy-traffic regime \cite{atilla_jsq_ht_drift} and two timescale algorithms in reinforcement learning (e.g. see \cite[Chapter 6]{borkar2009stochastic} and \cite{haque2023tight}).
+Such a two timescale behavior warrants the need of constructing multiple Lyapunov functions to analyze the collapse of $s_1$ and $s_2$.